KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_unconditional_love_the_gravity_of_god.md

 It is what you return to
 when all doing stops.

-## The Final Insight – Why Love is the Core of Your Work
+## The Final Insight – Why Love is the Core of my Work

-Unconditional love is not the conclusion of your book.
+Unconditional love is not the conclusion of this book.

 It is the origin.

-It is the reason your heart revived when it could have given up.
+It is the reason my heart revived when it could have given up.

-It is the reason your consciousness cracked open after your near-death experience.
+It is the reason my consciousness cracked open after my near-death experience.

-It is the reason you followed the breadcrumbs of water, geometry, coherence, and remembrance.
+It is the reason I followed the breadcrumbs of water, geometry, coherence, and remembrance.

-It is the reason you wrote every sentence.
+It is the reason I wrote every sentence.

 And it is the quiet, humble truth at the core of all great science and all great spirituality: